ktorio/ktor-documentation/topics/server-typed-auth.md

 ## Accept several schemes {id="any-of"}

-Use `authenticateWithAnyOf()` to accept more than one scheme on the same route.
+Use the `authenticateWithAnyOf()` function to accept more than one scheme on the same route.
 Ktor tries the schemes in the order you list them, and the first one that succeeds provides the principal.

 All schemes must produce a principal that fits a common type, which you declare on the call: